Problem solving anime, or anime where thinking is required are some of the most engaging anime there is.

 It’s like each character is part of a guinea pig experiment, psychologically.

-Monster is a name you won’t hear much these days, but it’s a certified classic in the
+Monster is a name you won’t hear much these days, but it’s a certified

 It was done by Madhouse, one of the greatest.